aliemteam/aliemcards/cards/influenza-treatment.md

 ---

-title: Influenza - to treat or not to treat?
+title: 'Influenza - to treat or not to treat?'
-collection:
-  - Infectious Disease
-tags: Amantadine, Rimantidine, Oseltamivir, Zanamivir
 authors:
-  - Michelle Lin, MD
+    - 'Michelle Lin, MD'
-updated:
+created: 2011/10/28
+updates:
     - 2011/10/28
+categories:
+    - 'Infectious Disease'
+drugs: 'Amantadine, Rimantidine, Oseltamivir, Zanamivir'

 ---

 # Influenza: To treat or not to treat?